aws-samples/amazon-dynamodb-labs/content/hands-on-labs/explore-cli/cli-read-item-collection.en.md

 ## Exercise

-Read the documentation for --max-items and write two queries:
+Read the documentation for[--max-items](https://docs.aws.amazon.com/cli/latest/reference/dynamodb/query.html#synopsis) and write two queries:

 * return only the first reply to a thread
 * return only the most recent reply for a thread

-Hint: consider the *max-items* and *scan-index-forward* options.
+Hint: consider the *max-items*, *scan-index-forward*, and *no-scan-index-forward* options.
 The solution is expandable below but try to figure it out yourself before moving forward.

 **Click below to expand and see the exercise solutions**